John M. Rosenberg: Work in the Civil Rights Division and the Appalachian Research and Defense Fund (AppalReD)

 His cases involved defense and reform involving the devastating impact of the extraction industry such as black lung disease and varied forms of environmental devastation.
 He advocated for mine safety regulations and compensation for workers affected by black lung disease.
 He rallied against “broad form deeds,” which catered to out of state interests in mineral extraction to the detriment of local communities.
 He also advocated for enforcing legislation that would regulate surface mining, which would in turn reduce erosion and water pollution.

 Cases that Rosenberg directly represented often involved surface mining and the dangers it posed to Appalachian citizens, and frequently he succeeded in having mining licenses revoked.
 Informed by his experience at the Civil Rights Defense division, Rosenberg was accustomed to massive preparation in going up against big business.
-He was also very involved in redeveloping an old coal town, David, where renters consistently paid their rent but were afforded no reparations to their properties.
+He was also very involved in redeveloping an old coal town, David, KY where renters consistently paid their rent but were afforded no reparations to their properties.
 AppalReD incorporated the David Community and Development Corporation (DCDC) and refinanced homes and sold them to renters, built new low to moderate income homes, created a new water and sewage system, and developed David School, a school for poor children who struggled in the public school system.
 Rosenberg took a very hands-on approach to lawyering, insisting that it is more than "sitting behind a desk."
 Such an approach was seen when he had a lawyer dig up a water main and measure its distance in the ground to prove it was too shallow to prevent freezing in the winter, and therefore needed replaced.

 Apart from fighting big business, AppalReD represents individuals who cannot afford legal aid otherwise, 70% of whom are women.
 Cases taken on include family matters, and in the late 1990s there was often difficulty finding lawyers due to Reagan era budget cuts.
 Therefore, aiding those divorces that involved domestic abuse were prioritized.
 Budget cuts to legal services has been a continual obstacle faced by AppalReD, but it continues to serve eastern Kentucky.